vuejs/vuepress/packages/docs/docs/guide/markdown.md

 ### Redirection for URLs

 VuePress supports redirecting to clean links.
 If a link `/foo` is not found, VuePress will look for a existing `/foo/` or `/foo.html`.
-Conversely, when one of `/foo/` or `/foo.html` is not found, VuePress will also try the other.
+Conversely, when one of `/foo/` or `/foo.html` is not found, VuePress will try the other.
 With this feature, we can customize your website’s URLs with the official plugin [vuepress-plugin-clean-urls](https://vuepress.github.io/plugins/clean-urls/).

 ::: tip
 Regardless of whether the permalink and clean-urls plugins are used, your relative path should be defined by the current file structure.
 In the above example, even though you set the path of `/foo/one.md` to `/foo/one/`, you should still access `/foo/two.md` via `./two.md`.